looker-open-source/looker_deployer/README.md

 In order for these commands to correctly work a few assumptions/requirements are needed for your environment:

 > - **Python** Looker Deployer requires Python 3.6-3.9
-> - **Gazer** The content deployment command makes use of [gzr](https://github.com/looker-open-source/gzr) to automate content deployment, so you will need to have that
+> - **Looker-CLI** The content deployment command makes use of [looker-cli](https://github.com/looker-open-source/looker-cli) to automate content deployment, so you will need to have that
 >   installed and configured properly.
-Gazer requires an up-to-date version of ruby.

 ### Authentication and Configuration